-- A. Permitted uses: Other than to the extent constituting a formula business (which shall be subject to the provisions of Section 150-(9)(B): - (1) Retail stores, galleries, studios and banks. - (2) Personal service stores and fitness facilities. - (3) (a) Take-out food establishments; - (b) Restaurants which either: - (i) satisfy all of the following criteria:
+A. Permitted uses: Other than to the extent constituting a formula business (which business shall be permitted as a conditional use subject to the provisions of Section 150-(9)(B)):

+- (1) Retail stores, galleries, studios and banks.

+- (2) Personal service stores and fitness facilities.

+- (3) (a) Take-out food establishments;

+- (b) Restaurants which either:

+- (i) satisfy all of the following criteria: